 Based in Brisbane-Australia since some day of Automn 2014 (harsh season with its 20-25 degrees and around 8 rainy days a month), I'm always up for a new challenge locally or internationally.

 • Creation of the ’Rohart MSC test’ - identification of a set of 16 markers that improved the recognition of stem cells with potential for clinical use (human mesenchymal stromal cells MSC) via proactive development of a new innovative machine learning approach.

 The test is used internationally online, and you can have a direct look at what the graphical outputs looks like on a

 where you can see the loss of the MSC function with our test, pretty cool uh?

-``mixOmics: an R package for `omics feature selection and multiple data integration''. mixOmics is growing and had around 18K downloads in 2016 and already more than 14K (August 2017).
-It is designed to be used for data analysis and data integration, there is a with a lot of information and tutorials, a mailing list for updates and a for issues/complaints.
-I have developed mixOmics from v6.00 to v6.3.1 (included) with the major developments of the MINT and DIABLO modules (added in v6.0.0), as well as a huge gain in computational time from v6.3.0 onwards (especially the tuning functions).
+• mixOmics: an R package for `omics feature selection and multiple data integration.
+I have developed mixOmics from v6.00 to v6.8 (included) with the major developments of the MINT and DIABLO modules (added in v6.0.0), as well as a huge gain in computational time and memory usage from v6.3.0 onwards.
+For instance, one of the core functions (splsda) is now more than 100x faster when there is missing data (~15x faster with no missing data); memory usage is down 7-17x.
 I am still involved in mixOmics (at the time of writing) but this is not my main occupation at the moment.